 General Motors is making a big push for electrified vehicles over the next few years, and its 21st Century technology won't be limited to mass-market Chevrolets.
-One prime example is GM’s new 2017 CT6 Plug-In, a gas-electric hybrid luxury flagship sedan from GM’s Cadillac brand.
+One prime example is GM’s CT6 Plug-In, a gas-electric hybrid luxury flagship sedan from GM’s Cadillac brand.
 It's the only Cadillac you can buy in North America that isn't made here.
 The unique nature of this Cadillac means its biggest market isn't the USA — it's China, where the government is pushing electric vehicles hard in an effort to clean up the country’s choking air pollution, and where this PHEV is constructed.
 Cadillac is currently experiencing a 90% year-over-year sales growth in the People’s Republic versus a 4.6 percent drop in the U.S. over the same period.

 The CT6 battery comes in a 18.4-kilowatt-hour pack — around the same size as what’s in a Chevrolet Volt — and has enough juice to move the CT6 for about 31 miles on electric power alone.
 Once the battery is empty, the gas engine provides power to the wheels and electricity to the system to keep you going more than 400 additional miles at an average of 26 mpg.